If you’re new to digital marketing and want to learn how to create content for your B2B company, this guide is for you.

 All in all, an infographic is an excellent way to explain concepts that require a lot of data.

-How Sales funnels are a lot like movies
+How marketing funnels are a lot like movies

 Another thing that should influence your content marketing strategy is where your target audience is in their customer journey.